Rispats/Rispats/README.md

 ## Hi there 👋

-An electronics and telecommunication engineering student with a keen interest in Embedded systems, Robotics, PCB design, VLSI and Python programming.
+An Electronics and Telecommunication Engineering student with a keen interest in Embedded systems, Robotics, PCB design, VLSI and Python programming.

 ### Contact me
-mail: patilrishi2309@gmail.com </br>
+Mail: patilrishi2309@gmail.com </br>
 Linkedin: www.linkedin.com/in/rishipatil23